jenkinsci/rpi-build-status-plugin/DEPLOY.md

 ```

-###Tell Maven release whcih credentials to use
+###Tell Maven release which credentials to use

 Two sets of credentials are required to perform a release.
 Your github account and your jenkins-ci.org account.
 A problem
 arises in telling Maven which set to use where.
-The github account credentials is solved by use of SSH.
+The GitHub account credentials is solved by use of SSH.
 To specify the jenkins-ci.org account
 credentials, put the following into ~/.m2/settings.xml

 ```
   <servers>
     <server>
-      <id>maven.jenkins-ci.org</id> <!-- For parent 1.397 or newer; before this use id java.net-m2-repository -->
+      <id>maven.jenkins-ci.org</id>
       <username>...</username>
       <password>...</password>
     </server>